Postdoctoral Fellowship in Pain Psychology

 The Johns Hopkins Department of Physical Medicine and Rehabilitation offers a one-year or two-year postdoctoral research and clinical fellowship program in pain psychology.
 The fellowship provides the opportunity to develop clinical and research experience in chronic pain intervention.
 This program is not APA accredited.

-This fellowship is not recruiting for the 2023 - 2024 training year.
+This fellowship is recruiting for the 2024 - 2026 training cycle, contingent on funding.

 - A doctoral degree in clinical or counseling psychology (Ph.D. or Psy.D.) from an APA-accredited program, and including an APA-accredited internship